quarkusio/quarkus-super-heroes/rest-fights/README.md

 If you want to stand up the entire system, [follow these instructions](../README.md#running-locally-via-docker-compose).

 Once started the application will be exposed at `http://localhost:8082`.
+The Apicurio Schema Registry will be exposed at `http://localhost:8086`.

 ## Deploying to Kubernetes
 The application can be [deployed to Kubernetes using pre-built images](#using-pre-built-images) or by [deploying directly via the Quarkus Kubernetes Extension](#deploying-directly-via-kubernetes-extensions).
 Each of these is discussed below.